The short answer is “yes”, but there are right and wrong ways to do it.

 By integrating JustCall with your CRM, any calls are automatically logged in your sales process.
 Calls to existing contacts and matched and added to the contact’s page, while calls to new numbers automatically create a new deal.

-To be successful at the cold calling game, you must be doing more than dialing numbers and telling prospects you can sell their house.
+To be successful at the cold calling game, you must be doing more than dialing phone numbers and telling prospects you can sell their house.

-Don’t be that realtor that hassles people through useless cold calls.
 Add a sense of professionalism by practicing your cold calls before you make them.
 Once you’ve got a prospect listening, you’ll be able to steer the conversation in your favor.

-Whether you’re just touching base or looking to make ground with an old relationship, the strategy is the same: listen to their pain points, be empathetic, and let them know you’re the right realtor to make ground with their property.
+Whether you’re just touching base or looking to make ground with an old relationship, the strategy is the same: listen to their pain points, be empathetic and let them know you’re the right realtor to make ground with their property.